Southwick, Massachusetts: Early history

 In colonial times, church attendance was mandatory.
 The 800 Christian residents of Southwick in the 1760–1770s were required to travel to Westfield to congregate.
-Only by establishing their own church community could they establish their own parish, as they desired.
+Their envisioned parish could only be established by first building their church community.
 On November 7, 1770, Southwick was incorporated as a separate district of Westfield.
 The area of Southwick became somewhat smaller in 1770.
 The southernmost portion of Southwick joined Suffield, Connecticut, as the result of a simultaneous secession of citizens in that part of the village.

 Independence

 Southwick became a fully independent town in 1770.
-The town remained divided until 1793, when Massachusetts claimed the area (known as the "jog").
-A border dispute continued until 1804, when the current boundary was established through a compromise between Connecticut and Massachusetts.
+The town remained divided until 1793 when Massachusetts claimed the area (known as the "Southwick Jog").
+A border dispute continued until 1804 when the current boundary was established through a compromise between Connecticut and Massachusetts.
 As a result of this border resolution, Southwick is the southernmost town in western Massachusetts.